-The Malden Public Schools shall support the wellness of students and staff through good nutrition, regular physical activity and positive dietary and lifestyle practices as part of its total learning environment.
-Our schools contribute to the overall health status of children by providing nutritious foods and opportunities for physical activity, by facilitating wellness through teaching, support and promotion of good nutrition and physical activity.
+The Malden Public Schools shall support the wellness of students and staff through good nutrition, regular physical activity, and positive dietary and lifestyle practices as part of its total learning environment.
+Our schools contribute to the overall health status of children by providing nutritious foods and opportunities for physical activity, by facilitating wellness through teaching, support, and promotion of good nutrition and physical activity.
 Improved health optimizes student performance potential and ensures that children need to be healthy to learn and learn to be healthy.
-In fostering and establishing a school environment that promotes students' health, well-being, and ability to learn by supporting healthy eating, students are required to eat lunch in the cafeteria during their lunch period, the courtyard is available during the lunch period, during good weather, for relaxation and quiet conversation.
-They may purchase a hot lunch, sandwich, or bring their own lunch from home, the cafeteria vending machines may be used during lunchtime.
-Students are not allowed to "order in" from area restaurants.
+In fostering and establishing a school environment that promotes students' health, well-being, and ability to learn by supporting healthy eating, students will eat lunch in the cafeteria where they may purchase a hot lunch, sandwich, or bring their own lunch from home.
 For safety reasons, students are not allowed to bring glass bottles containing food or beverages to school.
 All eating and drinking is confined to the cafeteria, unless otherwise has been approved by the Principal.
-Students may not return to the general area of the school until lunch period is over.
-All students are responsible for cleaning up after themselves.
-An "off campus" lunch program is available to seniors who meet the criteria established by the House Principals.

 It is the general policy of Malden Public Schools that any outstanding lunch account debt is expected to be paid promptly.
 While we understand that an occasional emergency may come up, we encourage parents/guardians and students to work together to keep their lunch accounts current.
 It is important to note that, at the end of each school year, Malden Public Schools absorbs negative lunch balances into the budget of the next school year.
 That is money taken away from infrastructure improvements, purchase of textbooks, or possibly the hiring of a teacher or paraprofessional.
-If your financial situation has changed, you may be eligible for free and reduced lunch assistance.
+If your financial situation has changed, you may be eligible for free and reduce lunch assistance.
 Applications are available for students qualifying for the free/reduced lunch program.
-You can also find application on the Malden Public Schools Website.
+You can also find application online at https://maldenps.org/information/free-reduced-lunch-application/.

 This policy is meant to establish consistent account collection practices district-wide, to protect the privacy and dignity of our children, and to enable Food Services with certain debt collection abilities to effectively maintain a financially responsible accounting of student lunch account balances.
-In order to provide students and parents with the best possible service, clarity, and accountability surrounding the school lunch program, the following procedures regarding student lunch account balance:
+In order to provide students and parents/guardians with the best possible service, clarity, and accountability surrounding the school lunch program, the procedures regarding student lunch account balances are as follows: